-The only way you wouldn’t have to attend court-ordered parenting classes, is if you requested, had good reason and were excused by the court.
-In Minnesota, the party who wants to be excused has the responsibility to request, show good cause, and obtain prior excusal from the court (Minnesota Statutes, Section 518.157, Subdivision 3).
-Among other things, this would include: drafting the proper documents; providing the required ‘proof’; filing with the court; and providing copies to the other party or his/her divorce lawyer or family law attorney.
+If you request, have good reason and are excused by the court, you can get out of court-ordered parenting classes.
+In Minnesota, the party who wants to be excused has the responsibility to request, show good cause, and obtain prior excusal from the court.
+(Minnesota Statutes, Section 518.157, Subdivision 3).
+Among other things, this would necessitate: drafting the proper documents; providing the required ‘proof’; filing with the court; and providing copies to the other party or his/her divorce lawyer or family law attorney.

 *NOTE: Parent education deadlines and procedures can differ depending on the county, previous court orders, and/or your specific situation.
 The court will expect you to know when you need to complete each task and follow correct procedures.
 If you’ve been court-ordered to attend parenting classes, your court order may be a helpful guide for such deadlines and procedures.
 Therefore, make sure you carefully read, understand, and follow the court order.

-Although, “Doing it as soon as possible” doesn’t mean you should rush out and take any parenting class, just because there’s an immediate opening.
-As we explained in our first post (linked at the beginning), there are several types of parenting classes.
-Therefore, you want to make sure that you’re taking the correct type, i.e. a parenting class for separated and divorcing parents.
-In addition, as we mentioned in tip #1, selecting the right class will help you get more out of the experience.
+However, ‘Doing it as soon as possible’ doesn’t mean you should rush out and take any parenting class, just because there’s an immediate opening.
+As explained in our first post (linked at the beginning), there are several types of parenting classes.
+Therefore, make sure that you’re taking the correct type, i.e. a parenting class for separated and divorcing parents.
+In addition, as mentioned in tip #1, selecting the right class will help you get more out of the experience.